ntbrewer/Pyspectr/README.txt

 pydamm
 ------
+Important note for use with ipython3! in order to have the correct interactivity functionality begin the ipython session with the magic command %matplotlib.

+In [1]: %matplotlib

+and/or use the startup script 00-pyspectr.py in the directory ~/.ipython/profile_default/startup/ (Linux) or similar for other distros.
+This magic puts matplotlib interactivity in the correct shell loop.
+See ipython documentation for further detail.

 Pydamm is a DAMM-like python module, so a typical session starts with importing the pydamm module:
 >>> from Pyspectr.pydamm import *

 The main class for the data analysis is the Experiment, it requires a file name (.his) to be given in the constructor: